richstokes/MeshFTP/README.md

 ### Network Constraints

-- **Transfer speed**: Very slow
-  - Meshtastic has low bitrate (LoRa is long-range, not high-speed)
-  - Mesh network adds latency for multi-hop routes
-  - Expect minutes for small files, longer for large files
+- **Transfer speed**: Very slow - Meshtastic has low bitrate (LoRa is long-range, not high-speed), mesh network adds latency for multi-hop routes, expect minutes for small files

-- **Sequential chunks only**:
-  - No parallel chunk download
+- **Sequential chunks only**: No parallel chunk download

-- **Contention**:
-  - MeshFTP automatically watches ChUtil and slows down when the network is busys
+- **Contention**: MeshFTP automatically watches ChUtil and slows down when the network is busy

 ### Reliability